 - Social Fund payments, including winter fuel payments

 Your relative should seek advice from an independent financial adviser (IFA) if they have complex financial arrangements such as money in trust, certain bonds or compensation payments, or shares in a family business.
 The Society of Later Life Advisers (SOLLA) provides specialist advice to older people looking to fund care.

 For more detailed information in England and Wales, see the government's Care and Support Statutory Guidance, especially Annexes B and C. England and Wales, Scotland and Northern Ireland each have their own versions of this guide.
 The principles are generally the same and the guidance covers:

 - how much local authorities should pay.

 A person being assessed for care at home should be treated as an individual.
 If they are married or living with a partner, only the income of the cared-for person can be taken into account in the financial assessment of what they can afford to pay for their care and support.
 So, if your relative receives income as one of a couple, that income will be treated equally between them.

 If your relative owns property, assets or shares savings with another person (a married partner, family member or friend), it might be a good idea to split any joint accounts into separate accounts so it is easier to see who has what for the purposes of the financial assessment and paying for care in general.
 Be warned that there are rules about ‘giving away’ assets – see Gifting assets and property.

 After the financial assessment has been completed, your relative should be provided with written information from the local authority detailing how the charges are worked out, and what is payable by your relative.

-Charges, however, should not take your relative’s income below the level of the Pension Guarantee Credit entitlement (plus a 25% ‘buffer’), which means that in 2016-2017 individuals should not have less than £189 per week to live on (for couples this is £288.56 per week).
+Charges, however, should not take your relative’s income below the level of the Pension Guarantee Credit entitlement (plus a 25% ‘buffer’).
+This means that in 2017-18 no one should have less than £194.50 per week to live on (for couples this is £296.94 per week).